Christmas in Ireland

 Did you know the Mourne Mountains is Santa’s official residence in Ireland?
 You can meet him in this secluded cottage and even see the elves working away in the workshop.
 In Mount Stewart, Santa (or Santy, as we sometimes call him) has kindly put together a woodland trail for excited children to burn off some energy.

 What of Santa’s helpers?
-Dublin’s Phoenix Park is a playground of deer, and each Christmas the park offers the chance to meet some members of Bambi’s herd and hear a talk given by the park’s keepers.
+Dublin’s Phoenix Park is a playground of deer, and children can drop off their letters to Rudolf at one of the post boxes located in the park.
 The spirit of Christkindl will take over Downpatrick, as St Patrick’s Square is overrun with characters from Christmas Past, Present and Future.

-The Christmas lights on Dublin’s Grafton Street shines like so many Christmas wishes, and shopping underneath them is a treat.
-For crafts and design in the city, steer your deer to Powerscourt Townhouse Centre’s loft market and design centre.
-The centre is also home to a magical Father Christmas Work Room, where you can meet Santa in an 18th-century style den.
+The Christmas lights on Dublin’s Grafton Street shine like so many Christmas wishes, and shopping underneath them is a treat.
+For crafts and design in the city, steer your deer to Powerscourt Townhouse Centre.

 After dinner is done and presents are presented, horseracing is the next Christmas tradition to try.
 The St Stephen’s Day/Boxing Day fixtures are an event themselves, and the ideal spot for post-Christmas get-togethers.
 Don a glamorous (and warm) outfit and join the crowds trying their luck.
 Leopardstown and Limerick declare festivals for the occasion, while Down Royal’s Boxing Day Races is a tradition.

 But, of course, there are some things that Ireland just does REALLY well at Christmas.